Does this test have other names?

 kidney like lupus

-Certain drugs also can increase or decrease the amount of protein in your urine.
+Certain medicines also can increase or decrease the amount of protein in your urine.

 How do I get ready for this test?